gvwilson/querynomicon/CONTRIBUTING.md

 in the title of the commit message.
 You may also use `publish:` if the PR just rebuilds the HTML version of the lesson.

-## Contributors

-**[Greg Wilson][wilson_greg]**
-was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.

-**[Konstantinos Kitsios][kitsios_konstantinos]**
-is a PhD student at University of Zurich, working on applications of machine learning to software engineering.
-Previously he worked as a software engineer at Tesla.

-**[Pao Corrales][corrales_pao]**
-has a PhD in Atmospheric Sciences and works on improving severe weather forecasts in Argentina.
-She loves teaching science and programming using evidence-based techniques centered on the students and their context.

 ## FAQ

 Why SQL?